lapy.diffgeo

 lapy.diffgeo.tria_spherical_project(tria, flow_iter=3, debug=False)[source]

-Compute the first 3 non-constant eigenfunctions and project the spectral embedding onto a sphere.
+Compute first 3 non-constant eigenfunctions and project spectral embedding onto sphere.

 Computes the first three non-constant eigenfunctions and then projects the spectral embedding onto a sphere.
 This works when the first functions have a single closed zero level set, splitting the mesh into two domains each.
 Depending on the original shape triangles could get inverted.
 We also flip the functions according to the axes that they are aligned with for the special case of brain surfaces in FreeSurfer coordinates.